 Seabird Tavern

-Seabird Tavern is a 15-minute drive from Guilderton with views overlooking the ocean.
-It’s typical of a country pub but, unfortunately, the food can be hit and miss.
-Lovely place for a drink though.
+Seabird Tavern is a 15-minute drive from Guilderton, with ocean views.
+It’s typical of a country pub, but, unfortunately, the food can be hit and miss.
+Lovely place for a drink, though.

 How to Get to Moore River from Perth